Bradderz65/realistic-stamina-mod-extended/README.md

 ## New Features & Improvements

 This extended version adds the following features to the original mod:
+- **In-Game Configuration** - Full configuration menu accessible from the Mod Menu or via command
 - Configurable jump stamina cost
 - Configurable mining fatigue cooldown
 - Improved jump detection logic